PsclDev/invoice-app/Readme.md

 ## Known bugs
 - There is currently a issue that linted files will not be restaged inside the pre-commit hook from husky.
-- `yarn ia` will run forever and cant successfully install the depencies for the frontend and backend.
-Just navigate in both folders and run `yarn`

 ## Screenshots